 A Lasting Legacy

-In 2013, the Organisation for the Prohibition of Chemical Weapons (OPCW) was awarded the Noble Peace Prize in recognition of its extensive efforts to eliminate chemical weapons.
+In 2013, the Organisation for the Prohibition of Chemical Weapons (OPCW) was awarded the Nobel Peace Prize in recognition of its extensive efforts to eliminate chemical weapons.

 To preserve the legacy of this achievement, the OPCW established the OPCW-The Hague Award in collaboration with the Municipality of The Hague in 2014.